Open Source Religion

-Users of Open Source Religion have found the following to be valuable:
+Users have found the following features of Open Source Religion to be of value:

 Truth & Alignment

-Open Source Religion is a method in which belief systems find more truth and alignment with the user because of the ever evolving nature of OSR, and thus the ability for OSR based belief systems to constantly adjust to the user’s needs.
+Open Source Religion is a method in which belief systems may find more truth and alignment with their user because of the ever evolving nature of OSR, and thus the ability for OSR based belief systems to constantly adjust to the user’s needs.

 Preservation of Ancient Belief Systems

-It is important to adopt Belief Modularity because when an authority figure makes a mistake, millions can adopt it.
+When a spiritual authority makes a mistake, millions may adopt it.
 By remaining flexible, you can remain true to your truth, your Christianity, your Atheism, your anything.
 By open sourcing your religion you are better equipped to fight for the integrity and preservation of your religion.